wasp-lang/wasp/web/docs/guides/crud.md

 That's it.
 You can now run `wasp start` and see the app in action.

 You should see a login page and a signup page.
-After you login, you should see a page with a list of tasks and a form to create new tasks.
+After you log in, you should see a page with a list of tasks and a form to create new tasks.

+### Future of CRUD operations in Wasp

+CRUD operations currently have a limited set of knowledge about the business logic they are implementing.
+For example, they don't know that a task should be connected to the user that is creating it.
+This is why we had to override the `create` operation in the example above.

+Another thing, they are not aware of the authorization rules.
+For example, they don't know that a user should not be able to create a task for another user.
+We are looking into adding role-based authorization to Wasp, and we plan to make CRUD operations aware of the authorization rules.

+Another issue is input validation and sanitization.
+For example, we might want to make sure that the task description is not empty.

+To conclude, CRUD operations are a mechanism for getting a backend up and running quickly, but it depends on the information it can get from the Wasp app.
+The more information that it can pick up from your app, the more powerful it will be out of the box.
+We plan on supporting CRUD operations and growing them to become the easiest way to create your backend.